ad-si/RosettaGit/content/drafts/rosetta_code_add_a_task.md

 ### Extreme Language

 Some schools, libraries and parental filters filter pages whose URLs match wordlists.
 This even occasionally impacts Rosetta Code's reCAPTCHA API key.
 We try to include this audience, so please [[wp:bowlderise|self-censor]] such content.
-(For an example, see the discussion page for language [[Category talk:Brainf***|Brainf***]]).
+(For an example, see the discussion page for language [[Category talk:Brainfuck|Brainfuck]]).